Radiation Effects Research Foundation: History

-The predecessor organization to RERF was the Atomic Bomb Casualty Commission (ABCC), established in 1947 by the U.S government.
+RERF is the successor organization to the Atomic Bomb Casualty Commission (ABCC), established in 1947 by the U.S. government.
 ABCC's mission was to determine the long-term effects on health from exposure to radiation in A-bomb survivors and their children.

 In the 1950s, an extensive interview survey was conducted, based on which records were compiled for each of the A-bomb survivor participants in the ABCC studies.
 These records detailed location of each survivor at the time of the bombing and structure of the building, or "shielding" as it is known, that the survivor may have been in at the time.
 Based on such records, radiation doses from the atomic bombings were estimated for the A-bomb survivors.
 Accurate estimates of radiation exposure were crucial for tying a specific dose to a certain health effect observed in later studies of health effects in the survivors.

 ABCC was reorganized into RERF, a research institute jointly funded by the governments of Japan and the United States, on 1 April 1975, as a nonprofit foundation under jurisdiction of the Japan Ministry of Foreign Affairs and the Ministry of Health and Welfare.
 On 1 April 2012, RERF transitioned to a public interest incorporated foundation upon authorization by Japan's Prime Minister.